gencorefacility/reform/README.md

 ## Usage

-*ref*orm requires Python3 and Biopython.
+*ref*orm requires Python3 and Biopython v1.78 or higher.

 Install biopython if you don't already have it: